irudnyts/irudnyts.github.io/_posts/2017-06-19-insurance-linked-securities-data.md

 ---
 layout: post
-title: "&#128184; Insurance-linked securities' data"
+title: "&#128184; [archived] Insurance-linked securities' data"
 ---

 As a part of my PhD program I have to attend the [summer school](http://saa-iss.ch) organized by our department.
 During this summer school Prof. Braun (one of speakers) mentioned a super nice [resource](http://www.artemis.bm/) of catastrophe bonds (cat bonds) & insurance-linked securities (ILS).
 It provides the information, such as the size, the trigger etc. about most of ILS.

+> **Disclaimer:** This post is outdated and was archived for back compatibility: please use with care!
+This post does not reflect the author's current point of view and might deviate from the current best practices.

 Apart from the information in the [large table](http://www.artemis.bm/deal_directory/), the column "Issuer" contains clicable elemtents, from where one can get an extended information about one or the other ILS.
 The script conceptually is orginized quite simply: (1) get all links from the table, and (2) go over each link and extranct a contract's data.
 As in post about [Dortmund real estate](https://irudnyts.github.io/Dortmund-real-estate-market-analysis/) we use the `rvest` package for web-scrapping (read that post if you are not very familiar with web-scrappling).